badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 These elements are the main ones.
 When *perfectly* considered, you can migrate the front-end of any application.
-But, you are missing some other stuff :smile:
+But, we are missing some other stuff :smile:
 For example, how do you migrate i18N files?

 In this post, I'll present how to build a simple migration tool to migrate I18N files from `.properties` (used by Java) to `.json` format (used by Angular).